 The farmer’s goal is to get their pigs to grow as fat as possible, as fast as possible.
 This increases the farmers per-pig-profit, and enables them to ultimately grow their business as a whole.

-Now, when two pigs share a pen, and in particular, the same feeding trough, they will compete for the food and each will grow fatter, faster than had they been left to feed alone.
+Now, when two pigs share a pen, and in particular, the same feeding trough, they will compete for the food and each will grow fatter faster than if they had they been left to feed alone.

 The same principle applies to real estate agents!
-When left alone, agents will eat (earn) just enough to be satisfied, but usually not enough to be excited about selling real estate.
-When more than one agent shares the same pen (real estate team) and the same feeding trough (lead sources), they will compete for the feed (leads), follow up more tenaciously, serve the clients at a higher level, be more grateful for what they have, argue less and get fatter (richer) faster than if they were left to feed (work) on their own.
+When left alone, agents will earn enough to be satisfied, but usually not as much as they could.
+When more than one agent shares the same pen (real estate team) and the same feeding trough (lead sources), they will compete for the food (leads), follow up more tenaciously, serve the clients at a higher level, be more grateful for what they have, argue less, and get fatter (richer) faster than if they were left to feed (work) on their own.

 Having more than one pig at the trough also protects you and the team as a whole when someone leaves or fails to produce at the expected level.
 This, in turn, further ensures consistent income and predictable growth and profitability.

 The most challenging time for real estate teams is when there is only one person in a given position.

 Why Would Someone Want To Be A Buyers Agent On My Team?